Samsung/tizen-docs/docs/application/dotnet/guides/app-management/widget-control.md

 <a name="getting_information"></a>
 ## Getting Information on Widget Applications

-To get information on the widget applications, follow below codes:
+To get information on the widget applications, as shown in the following code snippet:

     ```
     string mainId = control.MainAppId;